SergeyFM/MouseMover/README.md

 - **Random Mouse Movement**: Moves the mouse pointer to a random position every 5-10 seconds.
 - **Simulated Key Presses**: Simulates a key press every 30 seconds to prevent the system from logging out.
 - **Configurable via `settings.ini`**: Enable or disable mouse movement and key presses through configuration.
+- **User Activity Detection**: The application will start working only when user inactivity is detected for a configurable timeout period.

 ## Requirements